You hear a lot about bonds when interest rates are rising. Investing in bonds can help grow your wealth and balance your portfolio.

 Owing to the inverse relationship between bond prices and interest rates – ie as interest rates rise, so bond prices fall, and vice-versa – bonds enable you to speculate on interest rate movements.

 You can do this by taking a position in the government bonds futures market using margin contracts, which are explained below.

 It’s possible to buy bonds directly from the issuer.
 While that makes sense in some situations, ordinary investors more frequently buy, sell and trade bonds using one of the following methods:

 - Trading individual bonds through a brokerage account: You can trade bonds through most brokers just like you would trade stocks or indexes.

 - Buying bond ETFs: You don’t need to make decisions about specific bonds to purchase when you buy an exchange-traded fund (ETF).
 Instead, the ETF company chooses them for you and often categorizes them according to their type or duration.

 Bond trading is one-way investors can gain exposure to the bond market without having to buy bonds directly.
 Many view it as an essential part of a diversified trading portfolio, alongside stocks.
 When trading you speculate on the price movement of the underlying asset.

-Before trading with leveraged derivatives like CFDs, remember that they’re complex instruments and that both profits and losses can accrue rapidly.
+Before trading with leveraged derivatives like margin contracts, remember that they’re complex instruments and that both profits and losses can accrue rapidly.

 Here are some popular techniques for trading bonds.